Together-Java/ModernJava/src/projects/buy_now_pay_later.md

 purchase or you die.
 If one does not have some minimum level of food, water, and shelter those are also essential expenses.

 It comes down to needs and wants.
-If you need to have something that is an essential purchase.
+If you **need** to have something that is an essential purchase.
-If you want to have something that is a non-essential purchase.
+If you **want** to have something that is a non-essential purchase.

 Many people do not have enough money for their essential expenses.
 This can be due to any number of reasons, but in the United States minimum wage has not kept up with overall inflation since 1968.
-Add to that rising costs of housing, transportation, education, etc. and people's financial
+Add to that rising costs of housing, transportation, education, etc. and times are tough.

 Some people have much more money than they could ever need.
-These people, sometimes pooling funds via corporations, often choose to loan this money to those that do not have enough for their expenses.
+These people, sometimes pooling funds via corporations, often choose to loan this money to those that do not have enough.

 The reason they do this is because they can charge fees.
-If someone can't afford a particular expense of ~$100 they can get the money for that expense right away in exchange for agreeing to say a 2% interest rate.
-This would mean that the amount they owe goes up by 2% every month or so that they do not pay the loan issuer back.
+If someone can't afford a particular expense of ~$100 they could get the money for that expense right away in exchange for agreeing to a 5% monthly interest rate.
+This would mean that the amount they owe goes up by 5% every month that they do not pay the loan issuer back.
+After 5 months they would owe $127.63.[^compound]

 Banks work this way.
 You deposit money in the bank and, while the bank and the government guarentee you that you can go at any time and get your money out, they are also turning around and lending that money to any number of businesses and individuals.

-So long as you assume most people will be able to eventually pay off their debts being a loan issuer is a very profitable business to be in.
+So long as you assume most people will be able to eventually pay off their debts, loan issuance is a very profitable business to be in.
 It is also something of a public good.[^christmas] But if a large number of people are unable to pay off their debts you can get financial collapses.
-This can be at the level of an indidual loan issuer or entire countries.
+This can be at the level of an individual loan issuer up to entire countries.

 Because it is bad when this happens governments generally have laws that restrict the "level of risk" loan issuers are allowed to take on.
 If they "take on too much risk" - meaning loan enough money